PR Secrets: What PR Is(n't)

 2. “Press coverage is guaranteed”

 Coverage is never guaranteed, not even for PR pros.
 You can never be certain that you’ll be included in a feature.
 Things can change last minute; the feature itself, the angle, the stylist.
 There are a number of reasons why your product might not make the cut.
 The best thing you can do is ensure you’re providing everything the editor needs.
-You can find out what you need to increase your chances here.

 3. “The magazine will take cut out images of my product”

 You MUST provide cut-out images of your product for the press.
 Cut-outs are images of your product against a white background.
 It’s down to you to give the press everything they need.
 If you want to be included in their piece you need to make it as easy as possible for them.
-Read our Instant Resources to find out exactly what you should be sending when you contact the press.

 4. “I’ve been doing PR for a month – it doesn’t work!”